 As the situation surrounding the COVID-19 pandemic continues to change, District 54 is working with amazing community partners to provide food and other supports to families who are struggling financially.
 Families needing assistance may benefit from the following.

-Families can pick up lunches and milk on weekdays at their school.
+Families can pick up lunches and milk at their school on days school is in session.
 If you need this assistance, call your school office to ask about lunch pick-up times and procedures.
 Visit the D54 Free Lunch web page for more information on qualifying for the free and reduced lunch program.

-The D54 Food Pantry is open and ready to serve our District 54 families (all families who require assistance, not just those receiving free and reduced lunch).
-Although you will not be able to come into the pantry due to COVID restrictions, you will be able to place an order online and pick up at the pantry site.
-Families may visit the food pantry once a month.
+The D54 Food Pantry is closed for the summer.
+However, when the pantries re-open Sept.
+1, 2021, families will be able to place an order online and pick up at the pantry site once a month.
+We serve all District 54 who require assistance, not just those receiving free and reduced lunch.
 Reach out to your school social worker if you have a need for this service or visit our Food Pantry page to place an online order.
 In addition, the Schaumburg Township Food Pantry and many faith-based charities are providing food to families in our community.
-Click here to access a list of these pantries on the Schaumburg Township website.

 The District 54 Education Foundation has also created a fund called the D54 Foundation Crisis Fund, which will be used to support our most at-risk families, including the 20% of students who qualify for free lunch.
 This emergency fund will help families impacted by this virus, and could be used in the future to provide immediate access to financial assistance for financially struggling families.
 If you are in need of support from this fund, please reach out to your school social worker.